kismetwireless/kismet-docs/devel/rest/015-logins_and_sessions.md

 ### First login
 The first time Kismet is started, the user must set a password.
 Until the password is set, endpoints which require a login will be disabled and will return an error.

 External tools (and UI implementations) can check if the initial password has been set.
+Typically this API should not be used unless you are implementing a new Kismet UI that needs to provision the first-use scenario.
+If you wish to pre-configure a Kismet server username and login, refer to [the webserver configuration documentation](/docs/readme/webserver).

 * URL \\
         /session/check_setup_ok